daviddewhurst/daviddewhurst.github.io/lppl/examples/index.md

 ## Requirements and installation

-To build and run the examples, you need CMake 3.20.0 or newer, a C++20 compiler, and `lppl` v0.8.1 or newer.
-You can get the newest stable version of `lppl` by `cd include && git clone -b master git@gitlab.com:drdewhurst/lppl.git`.
+To build and run the examples, you need CMake 3.20.0 or newer, a C++20 compiler, and `lppl` v0.9.0 or newer.
+You can get `lppl` by `cd include && git clone -b master git@gitlab.com:drdewhurst/lppl.git`.
 To generate the plots, you need python 3.9 with pandas and matplotlib installed.
 Create a new conda environment and use the `requirements.txt` if in doubt.

 + Building the examples: `cd build && cmake .. && make`
 + Running the examples: `cd build && ./the_executable`